Rotary Joint Leaking? A Practical Diagnostic Flowchart for Factory Maintenance Teams

 Specialized composites > 600 RPM High-speed spindles (custom order)

 Running an FKM-sealed joint at 500 RPM generates excessive heat at the seal interface.
 The lip hardens, loses elasticity, and leaks within weeks.
 If your application runs above 200 RPM, verify whether your joint uses PTFE seals.
+Reference: SMRP (Society for Maintenance & Reliability Professionals) guidelines recommend matching seal material to actual operating speed to prevent thermal degradation.

 Standard BP-2P-0001 ships with FKM seals.
 For continuous-duty applications above 200 RPM, specify PTFE seal configuration at order.